beacoder/FaqRepo/README.md

 # FaqRepo

-Develop web service for question/answer for personal usage with Flask.
+Develop web service of question/answer for personal usage with Flask.